Nil-Store/nil-store/metaspec-v2.md

 The L1 aggregates all epoch PoS² proofs into a single recursive SNARK and posts it to the L2 bridge contract. **Normative circuit boundary**:
 1) **Public inputs**: `{epoch_id, DA_state_root, poss2_root, bw_root, validator_set_hash}`.
 2) **Verification key**: `vk_hash = sha256(vk_bytes)` pinned in the L2 bridge at deployment; upgrades require DAO action and timelock.
-In addition, an Emergency Circuit MAY perform an expedited VK upgrade with a shorter timelock under §9.2, subject to an automatic sunset unless ratified.
+In addition, an Emergency Circuit MAY perform an expedited VK upgrade with a shorter timelock under §9.2, **restricted to a whitelisted diff** whose hash is pre‑published on L1.
+Emergency mode MUST operate in “yellow‑flag” state: the bridge updates `epoch_id` and roots but quarantines fund‑moving paths until DAO ratifies or the sunset elapses.
+An independent auditor attestation (posted on‑chain) is REQUIRED.
 3) **State mapping**: On accept, the bridge **atomically** updates `{poss2_root, bw_root, epoch_id}`; monotonic `epoch_id` prevents replay.
 4) **Failure domains**: any mismatch in roots or non‑monotonic epoch causes a hard reject.
 No trusted relayers or multisigs are required because validity is enforced by the proof and pinned `vk_hash`.